ilyasergey/YSC2229/source/week-01a_intro.rst

   ``b1``, ``b2``, ..., ``bn``, such that ``b1 <= b2 <= ... <= bn``.

-The description above presents a specification of a problem, but does not describe how to come from intput to an output.
+The description above presents a specification of a problem, but does not describe how to come from input to an output.
 Indeed, there might be many ways to approach the same specifications, and, as an examples, there multiple algorithms, solving a sorting problem, some of which we will see in this course.